mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 -  **MongoDB cluster** to get remote JSON Schemas.
 -  **MongoDB key vault collection** to get encrypted data keys and create new data keys.
--  **AWS KMS** to decrypt fetched data keys and encrypt new data keys.
+-  **A KMS Provider** to decrypt fetched data keys and encrypt new data keys.
 -  **mongocryptd** to ask what values in BSON commands must be encrypted.